AzatG/developing-data-products/README.md

 # developing-data-products

-This repository includes the code used to create shiny app as last assignment to developing data products
+This repository includes the material used to create shiny app and slidify peresentations as last assignment to developing data products

-There are two files ui.R and server.R
+For Shiny app there are two files ui.R and server.R

 ui.R is used to generate design of page server.R is used to make details functional